Jalenarms1/secure-password-generator/README.md

 This assignment helped me analyze my code and find more efficient ways to writing it to get the same output I was expecting

+Also, I became more familiar with where certain variables and functions need to be sequenced as far as top-down to make sure everything was able to be utilized properly.

 Overall a great learning experience to further my ability and knowledge using js.

 https://jalenarms1.github.io/secure-password-generator/